AFFORDABILITY TOOLKIT

 In the 2023-2024 academic year, University of Alabama students received more than $415 million in need-based and merit-based aid, including scholarships and grants.

-This toolkit explains how you can take advantage of these resources and more to make your UA education attainable and affordable.
+This toolkit explains how you can take advantage of these resources to make your UA education attainable and affordable.

 Affordability Toolkit